mateogu0620/ticket_scraper/README.md

 To create the env for a new developer, run `make dev_env`.

-Website that gets ticket prices for nearby events (from Ticketmaster, EventBrite, SeatGeek, etc) and lists them based on user’s location, preferred event genre, and prices.
+A flask rest API server that searches for nearby converts(from Ticketmaster, EventBrite, SeatGeek, etc) and stores and presents them to users.
+We also allow users to filter events based on factors such as user’s location, preferred genre, ticket prices , etc..

+The goal is to make a website that helps users find new and exciting events near them to explore in a single place.

 ## Requirements